Exostellar-Labs/docs/installation-and-configuration/getting-started-with-an-onboarding-tarball/compute-optimizer-validation.md

-# Compute Optimizer Validation
+# X-Infrastructure Optimizer Validation

-### Compute Optimizer Validation as Root <a href="#user-content-compute-optimizer-validation-as-root" id="user-content-compute-optimizer-validation-as-root"></a>
+### X-Infrastructure Optimizer Validation as Root <a href="#user-content-x-infrastructure-optimizer-validation-as-root" id="user-content-x-infrastructure-optimizer-validation-as-root"></a>

 > **Note:**
 >